andreasmolnardev/dashwise/README.md

 - Integrations:

 ## Installation
-Grab the docker compose file, edit env vars, pull, deploy.
+Grab the docker compose file (docker-compose.prod.yaml), edit env vars, pull, deploy.
 That's it.

 ## Configuration
 You can use the following environment variables: